gemini-projects/gemini/README.md

 # Gemini

-> An opinionated framework for auto-magiccaly create CRUD REST APIs (from a dynamic Schema)
+> An opinionated framework for auto-magically create CRUD REST APIs (from a dynamic Schema)

 Gemini is a REST framework fully developed in Java (Spring) for creating CRUD REST APIs defining Entities (Resource) and Relations using a simple DSL.